History of Naples: The Samnites

-Roman Era
+Roman era

-In 280 after the battle of Eraclea when Pyrrhus realised that there was no possibility of an agreement with the Romans, he counter-attacked advancing his army towards the north.
+In 280 BC, after the battle of Eraclea, when Pyrrhus realised that there was no possibility of an agreement with the Romans, he counter-attacked, advancing his army towards the north.
 He diverted to Neapolis with the intent of capturing it or inducing it to rebel against Rome.
-The attempt failed wasted time to the advantage of the Romans; when he reached Capua he found it already garrisoned.
+The failed attempt wasted time to the advantage of the Romans; when he reached Capua, he found it already garrisoned.

-In 211 BC during the Second Punic War, Capua was severely punished by the Romans due to its alliance with Hannibal and its domination of Campania waned in favour of Neapolis.
+In 211 BC, during the Second Punic War, Capua was severely punished by the Romans due to its alliance with Hannibal, and its domination of Campania waned in favour of Neapolis.

 From 199 BC its role as a maritime power began to diminish to the advantage of its nearby competitor Puteoli.
 The promotion of Neapolis to a Roman municipium meant the loss of part of its autonomy, although the administration of Greek tradition still remained in force.

 Neapolis sided with Marius in the civil war of 82 BC, and was consequently devastated by the armies of his opponent Sulla.
 The war deprived Neapolis of its fleet and of the island of Ischia, and compromised its trade to the advantage of Puteoli.
 However, the city continued to function as a regional port, as evidenced by the abundant archaeological finds in Piazza del Municipio.

 Then in 50 BC the city supported Pompey in the Civil war with Julius Caesar.
 Having again chosen the losing side the city declined economically.
 Misenum became the major naval base on the Tyrrhenian Sea and even Baiae was a strong competitor for tourism and thermal bathing.